cainhill/render-engine/README.md

 2. Populate the CSV contents

-    Place your CSV manifest files inside the mapped `/data/manifest/` path.
     You may generate these manually or automatically, but the CSVs must look like this (including the headings):

     ```
     source,start_time,end_time,rotation